khalid-hussain/shaheen/chap4.md

 The access to this room was through two doors that opened into Abu Dawood's room.
 It also comprised a huge balcony facing the patio.
-On the right side of Abu Dawood's room was a small cabin where his coach man was recuperating and on its left side were the room of Badr Bin Mughira and Bashir Bin Hassan.
+On the right side of Abu Dawood's room was a small cabin where his coach man was recuperating and on its left side were the room of Badr bin Mughira and Bashir Bin Hassan.
 Further down were lodges of the army officers.

-During the day, Badr Bin Mughira would hardly find the time to sit with Abu Dawood.
+During the day, Badr bin Mughira would hardly find the time to sit with Abu Dawood.
 Early morning, he would set out on his horse to supervise the border check posts.
 Sometimes, he would stay out during the night too, but, in his absence, Bashir Bin Hassan would carry out the duties of Abu Dawood's